-The 50 State Solution has three major components, a state-by-state status document, an interactive website, and a planned convening in early 2017.
+The 50 State Solution had three major components, a state-by-state status document, an interactive website, and a convening held in early 2017.

-The state-by-state status update, the "State of the Field" has been built by CA Fwd over the past several months and summarizes how each state registers voters, conducts primaries and general elections, discloses campaign contributions, regulates campaign contributions and conducts redistricting.
+The state-by-state status update, the "State of the Field" was built by CA Fwd and summarized how each state registers voters, conducts primaries and general elections, discloses campaign contributions, regulates campaign contributions and conducts redistricting.

-We currently have 28 state summaries completed and plan to have all 51 completed by the end of 2016.
-In addition to summarizing how each state organizes and conducts its electoral process, the State of the Field resource will also track major reform efforts going on in each state.
-Our hope is that, moving forward, we can make this a living document that is crowdsourced by the reform community at large.
+In addition to summarizing how each state organizes and conducts its electoral process, the State of the Field resource tracked major reform efforts going on in each state.
 There is far too much going on all over the country for one organization to track all activity, but if the field can find a way to take this work on collectively, we can create a resource that will serve the work of all.

-The 50 State Solution page serves as the home of the State of the Field resource and serves several other purposes as well.
-It includes a curated feed of political reform news from all across the country, is the home for a blog where activists and thought leaders can share their ideas and perspectives, provides a shared calendar for events and creates the opportunity for individuals to self-organize around specific issues, efforts or geographic areas.
+The 50 State Solution page served as the home of the State of the Field resource and serves several other purposes as well.
+It included a curated feed of political reform news from all across the country, is the home for a blog where activists and thought leaders can share their ideas and perspectives.

-While CA Fwd will serve as the host and convener of this event, our hope that this will be the first of a series of annual or semi-annual meetings and that other organizations will step up in the future to convene this field and host this important conversation.
+While CA Fwd served as the host and convener of this event, our hope that this will be the first of a series of annual or semi-annual meetings and that other organizations will step up in the future to convene this field and host this important conversation.